 What Is Cocaine?

-As a stimulant, cocaine targets the reward system of the brain, specifically by affecting dopamine — just like alcohol.
-When we consume cocaine, dopamine floods the brain.
+As a stimulant, cocaine targets the reward system of the brain — specifically, dopamine — just as alcohol does.
+When we consume cocaine, dopamine floods our brain.
 Cocaine also blocks the process that recycles and clears the brain of excess dopamine.
 This surplus allows dopamine to communicate with more parts of the brain, amplifying the “reward” effect.

 At the same time, cocaine increases the functionality of two stimulating neurotransmitters called epinephrine and norepinephrine, leading to a rise in heart rate and blood pressure.
-Just like alcohol, chronic cocaine use can stress out the heart and cause permanent damage or a decrease in functionality.
+Just like alcohol used chronically, cocaine can stress out the heart and cause permanent damage or a decrease in functionality.

 What Does Cocaine Do?

-Cocaine is highly addictive and well-known in the media for its stimulating effects.
+Cocaine is highly addictive and known for its stimulating effects.
 Meanwhile, its harms and dangers are often overlooked.
 Let’s break down what cocaine actually does to us.

-• Cocaine comedown.
-As the effects of cocaine wear off, we can experience symptoms such as anxiety, depression, irritability, headaches, exhaustion, body aches, sweating, or confusion.
+Cocaine comedown.
+As the effects of cocaine wear off, we can experience symptoms such as anxiety, depression, irritability, headaches, exhaustion, body aches, sweating, and confusion.

 These effects can vary wildly depending on the person, the dose, and whether or not it is used in combination with other drugs.
 Because of this, it is widely considered to be dangerous and risky to use.